List of Ireland cricket captains: One Day International captains

 In 2006, all-rounder Trent Johnston became Ireland's first ODI captain.
 He stepped down as captain in early 2008 and took a break from cricket as he was struggling with injury problems.
 William Porterfield succeeded Johnston as Ireland's full-time captain in April 2008.
 On occasions when Porterfield had been unavailable, sometimes due to commitments with his county side, Kyle McCallan had filled the role of captain.
+Andrew Balbirnie stood down from the White Ball cricket captain, continuing as Ireland's Test Captain, and Paul Stirling was named captain on 31st October 2023.

-The table of results is complete up to the third and final match against Zimbabwe in September 2021.
+The table of results is complete up to the West Indies tour in 2025.

 Twenty20 International captains

-This is a list of cricketers who have captained the Ireland cricket team for at least one Twenty20 International.The table of results is complete up to the ICC T-20 World cup match against Namibia in October 2021.
+This is a list of cricketers who have captained the Ireland cricket team for at least one Twenty20 International.
+Paul Stirling captained Ireland in 2019 before taking over the role full time in 2023.
+Stats below include his 2019 stats The table of results is complete up to the West Indies tour in 2025.

 ICC Trophy/ICC World Cup Qualifier

 Ireland debuted in the ICC Trophy in the 1993/94 tournament.